gabecano4308/gabecano4308.github.io/_posts/2025-06-10-find_mod_path.md

 ```

-One more improvement I could think of is the ability to process a list of modules, which is a fairly simple modification involving a tweak to `argparser` and a `for` loop:
+One more improvement I could think of is the ability to process a list of modules, which is a fairly simple modification involving a tweak to `argparse` and a `for` loop:

 ```python
 import importlib